 Furthermore, all claims for medical malpractice must be filed no more than six years after the negligent actions of the doctor or healthcare provider, regardless of the date the malpractice was discovered, unless the doctor or health provider fraudulently concealed the malpractice or if the malpractice caused permanent damage to the victim’s reproductive system.

-Finally, if the victim of the medical malpractice was under the age of 18 at the time of the malpractice, the statute of limitations does not begin to run until the victim turns 18.
+Finally, if the victim of the medical malpractice was under the age of 18 at the time of the malpractice, the statute of limitations differs on when the alleged malpractice occurred.

-Determining the statute of limitations for a medical malpractice claim can be complicated.
+Determining the statute of limitations for a medical malpractice claim is very complicated and different for each case.
 An experienced medical malpractice attorney can evaluate your case to determine the applicable statute of limitations, protect your right to pursue compensation for your injuries, and represent you in court.